 It Promotes Good Heart Health

-Another study still summarized by WebMD shows that most people who skipped breakfast were likely to adopt other unhealthy practices.
+Another study still summarized by WebMD shows that people who skipped breakfast were more likely to adopt other unhealthy practices.
 These include behaviors such as smoking, alcohol consumption, and lack of exercise.
-These are among the risk factors that cause heart diseases (9).
+These are among the risk factors that cause heart diseases (11).

 It Regulates Your Blood Sugar